RazoBeckett/spoclient.nvim/README.md

 - 📋 Browse playlists and recently played tracks
 - ℹ️ Display current track information
 - 🔐 Secure OAuth authentication with automatic token refresh

+> [!WARNING]
+> This plugin is completely vibe coded using "Github Copilot (Claude Sonnet 4)" at this stage. `96c34b6d50`
+> If you know better way to implement something feel free to contribute and create PR.
+> Thanks <3

 ## Requirements